CompassSecurity/bloodhoundce-resources/custom_queries/BloodHound_CE_Custom_Queries.md

 LIMIT 1000
 ```

-### All Shortest Paths From Specific Account to Tier 0
+### Shortest Paths From Specific Account to Tier 0

 ```cypher
 WITH "alice" AS samaccountname